Twinsonian/slmp/README.md

 The player offers the ability to navigate to local folders.
 My family and I love the experience and I will continue to iron out any found bugs and slowly add features over time.

+Credit and link to source appreciated but certainly not required.